Skyscend Capital and Encore Funding Join Forces to Revolutionize Supply Chain Financing with Skyscend Pay

 Bob Zadek, President of Skyscend Capital, lauds Skyscend Pay as a simple, powerful, and elegant solution for automating supply chain financing.
 "The software empowers customers and suppliers with a self-service tool that grants control over payment processes.
 With the support of Encore Funding, Skyscend Capital now possesses the necessary funding to provide on-demand payment of approved invoices to its customers and their suppliers," said Bob.

 Chad Eberly, General Manager of Encore Funding, highlights the compelling factors that drew Encore to Skyscend Capital.
 "First and foremost, our team is well aware of Bob's esteemed reputation in factoring and reverse factoring," acknowledged Eberly.
 He further emphasized, "We were impressed by Skyscend Pay's utilization of blockchain technology, which enables seamless real-time access to approved invoices within the customer's accounting system."
-Eberly commends Skyscend Capital's comprehensive risk mitigation approach, specifically recognizing the underlying credit insurance policy that will augment Encore’s experienced credit department.
+Eberly commends Skyscend Capital's comprehensive risk mitigation approach will augment Encore’s experienced credit department.
 He confidently affirmed, "Encore is fully prepared to provide unwavering support to Skyscend Capital's expanding base of business, and allow for another Encore client to take advantage of the capital we provide to entrepreneurs. "

 About Skyscend Inc.